muratk5n/thirdwave/en/README.md

 ---

+This is why leadership matters and direct democracy in a modern setting cannot work.

+---

 One gent, a hack actually, hired by CATO, Jerry Taylor, was tasked with arguing against climate change on various media (but later changed his mind) offers great insight into public / voter decisions,